 My paintings reflect my passion for life and a desire to tell stories with images from my personal experiences around the world.
-In my earlier work, brush painting and airbrush were used for various realistic effects in my paintings.
-Barbados has been another powerful influence on my work where the abstract repetition of little marks on canvas brings out my interpretations of reality and the peaceful life there.
-These marks often have multiple layers of colors to interpret the light on the objects in my paintings.
+The abstract repetition of little marks on canvas with pinstripe brushes brings out my interpretation of reality through multiple layers of color to interpret the light on the objects in my paintings.

 My Post Aboriginal Art style began when my wife and I sailed the Grenadine Islands from St. Vincent to Bequia, Tobago Cays, Mayreau, Union Island, Mustique and other sites of the Grenadines.
 These tranquil islands with their Caribbean blue colors became a series of paintings entitled, The Grenadines Series.
 This series was at first realistic, but later transformed into my Post Aboriginal Modernist style.